How to AirPlay on Chromecast

 Step 4: You can now enjoy your favorite content on your Chromecast TV or smart device.
 You can even control your content, like play, pause, skip forward or back, and episode lists.
 To stop casting, tap the Cast button again and tap Stop casting.

-Media controls screenshot on Netflix
+Media controls screenshot on netflix

 Final Thoughts on Using AirPlay with Chromecast

 The tech battle that continues to rage between Google and iOS users won’t stop until the end of time, but that doesn’t mean the two are totally incompatible.
-Google Home, Replica, and iWebTV all make it possible to use an iPhone with a Chromecast.
+DoCast, Google Home, Replica, and iWebTV all make it possible to use an iPhone with a Chromecast.

 So, does Chromecast support AirPlay?
 Unfortunately not.
 But, there are a few workarounds that you can use to make it possible to utilize your Chromecast device for its intended purpose — enjoying your favorite content.